After reading Chris Penner's blog post on Conway's Game

 = fmap f (Store (g . h . query) s)

-means that every time we query an index in a Store
+means that every time we query an index in a Store, we must

 recalculate every single previous transformation going back to the